Although this article is primarily aimed at people who want to take live fish on a plane it will also cover taking dead fish on a plane too.

 Can you take live fish onboard?

-Although you may be able to take live fish through airport security that doesn’t mean that you are allowed to take them on the aircraft with you.
-It is possible that some airline rules might not allow live fish in the cabin so you should always check with your airline beforehand to make sure.
+Although you may be able to take live fish through airport security, that doesn’t mean you can take them on the aircraft with you.
+It is possible that some airline rules might not allow live fish in the cabin, so you should always check with your airline beforehand to make sure.

-I have read that Southwest Airlines do not allow live fish to be taken on a flight.
+I have read that Southwest Airlines does not allow live fish to be taken on a flight, so you should check with them if you intend to.

-Of course, your hand luggage will not be searched again after you pass through airport security so if you have fish inside your bag and they remain in the bag for the flight then the airline is unlikely to know that you have them.
+Of course, your hand luggage will not be searched again after you pass through airport security, so if you have fish inside your bag and they remain in the bag for the flight, then the airline will be unlikely to know that you have them.

 Can you take fish in your checked bags?

-Checked luggage can get some pretty rough treatment on its way through the baggage handling systems, often tumbling end over end, so any live fish in them would probably be injured or killed.
+Checked luggage can get rough treatment through the baggage handling systems, often tumbling end over end, so any live fish in them would probably be injured or killed.

 At least in your hand luggage, they can be treated much more gently.